microsoft/Zen/README.md

 var output = function.Evaluate(3, 2); // output = 11
 ```

-This will interpret the expression tree represented by the Zen function at runtime and return back a C# `int` value in this case.
-Of course doing so can be quite slow, so if you need to execute a function many times, Zen can compile the model using the C# `System.Reflection.Emit` API.
-This generates IL instructions that execute more efficiently.
+This will interpret the expression tree created by the Zen function at runtime and return back a C# `int` value in this case.
+Of course interpreting a tree is quite slow compared to multiplying a few numbers, so if you need to execute a function many times, Zen can compile the model using the C# `System.Reflection.Emit` API.
+This generates IL instructions that execute efficiently - as if the function had been written using actual `int` values.
 Doing so is easy, just call the `Compile` method on the function first:

 ```csharp
 function.Compile();